exercism/blog/posts/help-us-translate-exercism.md

+_TL;DR; Want to help us translate Exercism into your language?
+[Join the Translator team here](https://exercism.org/localization/translator/new)_

+---

 Since Exercism began over a decade ago, the number one request has been for us to translate it into other natural languages.

 Only 20% of the world's population can read English and yet nearly all of the top learning resources and documentation are exclusively in English.
 In many parts of the world (e.g. the US and EU) English has become the defacto language of coding, but for in the rest of the world, this isn't the case.